levindabhi/CLIP-Notebooks/README.md

-# This repository contains colab notebooks of interestingexperiments on CLIP from different researchers and artists
+# This repository contains colab notebooks of interesting experiments on CLIP from different researchers and artists

 After OpenAI released [CLIP](https://cdn.openai.com/papers/Learning_Transferable_Visual_Models_From_Natural_Language_Supervision.pdf) with its [inference code and pre-trained model](https://github.com/openai/CLIP), the Twitter community is coming up with much amazing work on top of this model.
 Below are some of colab experiments for my personal collection.